The Proximal ID Algorithm: Notation and Illustration of Proximal Causal Inference

 Algebraic restrictions in causal models, such as conditional ignorability, are often displayed visually by means of causal diagrams, particularly directed acyclic graphs (DAGs).
 The DAG representing the conditionally ignorable model is shown in Fig.~\ref{fig:backdoor} (a).
-This model implies that $\vec{C} \ci A(\vec{c}_1) \ci Y(a,\vec{c}_2)$ for any values $a \in {\mathfrak X}_A,\vec{c}_1,\vec{c}_2 \in {\mathfrak X}_{\vec{C}}$, and this in turn implies $(Y(a,\vec{C}) \ci A(\vec{C}) | \vec{C})$ which is equivalent to $Y(a) \ci A | \vec{C}$.
-This model may correspond to an observational study in healthcare, where one of two treatment alternatives $a=1$ or $a'=0$ are assigned to patients based on their baseline characteristics $\vec{C}$, in hopes of improving their outcome $Y$.
+This model implies that $(\vec{C} \ci A(\vec{c}_1) \ci Y(a,\vec{c}_2))$ for any values $a \in {\mathfrak X}_A,\vec{c}_1,\vec{c}_2 \in {\mathfrak X}_{\vec{C}}$, and this in turn implies $(Y(a,\vec{C}) \ci A(\vec{C}) \mid \vec{C})$ which is equivalent to $(Y(a) \ci A \mid \vec{C})$.
+This model may correspond to an observational study in healthcare settings, where one of two treatment alternatives $a=1$ or $a'=0$ are assigned to patients based on their baseline characteristics $\vec{C}$, in hopes of improving their outcome $Y$.
 The dependence of $A$ on $\vec{C}$ would represent \emph{confounding by indication}, a well known issue in observational healthcare data.

-Most realistic causal models contain unmeasured confounding variables that introduce spurious dependencies between treatments and outcomes, and complicate causal analysis.
+Most realistic causal models contain unmeasured confounding variables that introduce {non-causal} dependencies between treatments and outcomes, and {thus} complicate {establishing valid causal effects}.
 For instance, we would expect that in many observational studies the assignment of treatments depends not only on the set of observed baseline characteristics $\vec{C}$, but also unmeasured characteristics $\vec{U}$.
-The resulting model is shown in Fig.~\ref{fig:backdoor} (b).
-Without additional assumptions, the population ACE $\beta$ is not identified from the observed marginal distribution $p(Y,A,\vec{C})$ in this model \citep{shpitser06id}.
+The resulting model is shown {graphically} in Fig.~\ref{fig:backdoor} (b).
+Without additional assumptions, the ACE {parameter} $\beta$ is not identified from the observed marginal distribution $p(Y,A,\vec{C})$ in this model \citep{shpitser06id}.

-A recent line of work \citep{miao2018confounding,shi2020multiply,tchetgen2020introduction} has developed a new framework of \emph{proximal causal inference} that allows the use of proxy variables to obtain nonparametric identification even in the presence of unobserved confounders.
+A recent line of work \citep{miao2018confounding,shi2020multiply,tchetgen2020introduction} has developed a new framework of \emph{proximal causal inference} that allows the use of proxy variables to obtain identification even in the presence of unobserved confounders.